 Nov 15, 2018 · 7 min read

 Acne is a spectrum, from clogged pores and blackheads to pimples to cysts.
 But what causes acne?
-There are multiple answers — it really comes down to your body’s unique combination of factors.
+There are multiple potential triggers that can cause pimples to pop up, like birth control, high glycemic foods, and stress.
+It really comes down to your body’s unique combination of factors.

 Our lifestyle choices can impact our hormones, which in turn can be the culprit behind acne.
 One of the most common adult acne causes, hormonal acne causes include premenstrual hormone changes, diet (sugar, dairy, alcohol), and stress.
 Spikes in blood sugar or stress hormones, for example, can set off a chain reaction that leads to breakouts.
 Hormonal acne can appear on your jawline, chin, and cheeks.

 We totally understand that sometimes these things are inevitable!
 The good news: treating hormonal acne is easy with Curology.
 The custom mix of active ingredients in your superbottle helps you maintain clear skin, no matter what life throws at you.

 Foods that cause acne in some people include anything with a high-glycemic index (translation: sugar).
 When your blood sugar spikes, your body produces insulin, a hormone that helps your body control blood glucose levels.
 Studies show the increase in insulin influences the skin to produce more sebum (oil), which can trigger acne.